Vivajimenez/Elk-Stack-Project1/README.md

 -Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
 -Filebeat helps generate and organize log files to send to Logstash and Elasticsearch.
-It logs information about the file system, including which files have changed and when.(ex: it keeps track of sudo commands,ssh logins and new users/groups on yur vm's.)
+It logs information about the file system, including which files have changed and when.(ex: it keeps track of sudo commands,ssh logins and new users/groups on your vm's.)

--Metricbeat monitors the health of your Virtual Machines.
+-Metricbeat monitors the usage of your Virtual Machines.
 It also collects metrics from the operating system CPU usage and active services runned by the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: